combattingbias/combattingbias.huygens.knaw.nl/docs/bias/types/about.md

 - **Better**: More comprehensive strategies (automatically includes points from "Good")
 - **Best**: Most thorough approaches (automatically includes points from both "Good" and "Better")

 This progressive structure allows researchers to implement strategies based on their available resources and project requirements.
+The structure has been humbly taken over from [Chilcott (2019)](https://doi.org/10.1007/s10502-019-09314-y).
 We recommend you create your own Good-Better-Best schema (see [template](https://docs.google.com/document/d/1L__Y7xpxGwYeRd54vcXkoVM912shOnxsF7YJZTofbnM/edit?usp=sharing)) that aligns with your research project and include it in your project documentation.
 The process of filling out this template will allow for your team to identify and discuss biases with regards to your project collectively.